isamu-isozaki/teamai_test/marketing/marketing-sales-development/sdr/index.html.md

 The handoff can make or break an opportunity being accepted by sales.
 This simple but important step in passing the prospect to sales requires the following:
 * Send a follow-up email to both the prospect and SAL recapping the business needs of the prospect, any and all data captured on their current situation, confirming the day and time for the discovery call and letting the prospect know you will be sending a calendar invite with agenda shortly.
 * Send out a meeting invite to both the prospect and SAL, including an agenda for the meeting of what the prospect would like to talk about
-  * E.g., Mutual Introductions, Discuss (identified need, or whatever you gathered from your conversation), Discuss potential solutions, Next steps
+  * E.g., Mutual Introductions, Discuss (identified need, or whatever you gathered from your conversation/index.html.md), Discuss potential solutions, Next steps

 **Steps in Salesforce**

 ### Creating an Opportunity from the Contact Record

-* On the contact record, click on the New Opportunity button, enter all required fields: opportunity name ([see Opportunity Naming Convention](/handbook/sales-process/images_sales_process/#opportunity-naming-convention-)  for the correct format), stage, type, and close date.
-Update the contact role field (i.e. business user, champion, decision maker, influencer, evaluator).
-Next, change the opportunity owner to the account owner (SAL).
+* On the contact record, click on the New Opportunity button, enter all required fields: opportunity name ([see Opportunity Naming Convention](https://github.com/isamu-isozaki/teamai_test/tree/master/sales-process/images_sales_process/#opportunity-naming-convention-/index.html.md)  for the correct format/index.html.md), stage, type, and close date.
+Update the contact role field (i.e. business user, champion, decision maker, influencer, evaluator/index.html.md).
+Next, change the opportunity owner to the account owner (SAL/index.html.md).
 Click the Save button.
-* When creating an opportunity from contacts that still need to be qualified make sure that the opportunities are opened in stage [`00-Pre Opportunity`](/handbook/business-ops/#opportunity-stages).
+* When creating an opportunity from contacts that still need to be qualified make sure that the opportunities are opened in stage [`00-Pre Opportunity`](https://github.com/isamu-isozaki/teamai_test/tree/master/business-ops/#opportunity-stages/index.html.md).
 Then in order to qualify the contact, use the qualification questions on the opportunity in the same manner that we use qualification questions on leads.
 * Within the opportunity record, click the Initial Qualifying Meeting button.
 Enter the required fields, and the description field with any notes you think the SAL should have before taking the scheduled meeting.
 Next, fill in the `Related To` section for both the contact and the opportunity.
 The last step is to change the `Assigned To` field to the same person you assigned the opportunity to.
 Click the Save button.

 ### Creating an Opportunity from the Lead Record

 * On the lead record, fill out the required qualification questions, add additional noted to the optional sections, if additional information has been gathered
-* On the lead record, click on the convert button, enter all required fields: opportunity name ([see Opportunity Naming Convention](/handbook/sales-process/images_sales_process/#opportunity-naming-convention-) for the correct format), stage, type, and close date.
-Update the contact role field (i.e., business user, champion, decision maker, influencer, evaluator).
-Next, change the opportunity owner to the account owner (AE, SAL).
+* On the lead record, click on the convert button, enter all required fields: opportunity name ([see Opportunity Naming Convention](https://github.com/isamu-isozaki/teamai_test/tree/master/sales-process/images_sales_process/#opportunity-naming-convention-/index.html.md) for the correct format/index.html.md), stage, type, and close date.
+Update the contact role field (i.e., business user, champion, decision maker, influencer, evaluator/index.html.md).
+Next, change the opportunity owner to the account owner (AE, SAL/index.html.md).
 Click the Save button.
 * Within the opportunity record, click the Initial Qualifying Meeting button.
 Enter the required fields, and the description field with any notes you think the SAL should have before taking the scheduled meeting.
 Next, fill in the Related To section for both the contact and the opportunity.
 The last step is to change the Assigned To field to the same person you assigned the opportunity to.
 Click the Save button.
-* On the account record, be sure the [sales segmentation](/handbook/business-ops/#segmentation) is entered correctly
+* On the account record, be sure the [sales segmentation](https://github.com/isamu-isozaki/teamai_test/tree/master/business-ops/#segmentation/index.html.md) is entered correctly

 **Pending Acceptance**

-Your opportunity is now pending acceptance, after the initial meeting date, sales will either accept or reject your opportunity per the [SAO criteria](/handbook/business-ops/#criteria-for-sales-accepted-opportunity-sao) in the business operations handbook
+Your opportunity is now pending acceptance, after the initial meeting date, sales will either accept or reject your opportunity per the [SAO criteria](https://github.com/isamu-isozaki/teamai_test/tree/master/business-ops/#criteria-for-sales-accepted-opportunity-sao/index.html.md) in the business operations handbook

 * Attend the initial qualifying meeting, introduce the SAL to the prospect and hand the meeting off
 * Take notes in Salesforce and communicate with your SAL after the meeting